rohit517/beginner_tutorials/README.md

 catkin_make run_tests_beginner_tutorials
 ```

-The tests can be run by the entering the following commands in the same terminal without change of path.
-Note that the launch file also brings up and tests the talker node.
+The tests can be run by the entering the following commands in the terminal
 ```
+cd ~/catkin_ws
+source devel/setup.bash
 rostest beginner_tutorials talkerTest.launch
 ```
 A sample output can be seen below